properties-file/properties-file/README.md

 ### Special mention

-Thanks to [@calibr](https://github.com/calibr) for giving the [https://www.npmjs.com/package/properties-file](https://www.npmjs.com/package/properties-file) package name.
+Thanks to [@calibr](https://github.com/calibr), the creator of [properties-file version 1.0](https://github.com/calibr/properties-file), for letting us use the [https://www.npmjs.com/package/properties-file](https://www.npmjs.com/package/properties-file) package name.
 We hope that it will make it easier to find our package.